The main sources of real estate law in Poland include:

 A limited liability company acquires its legal personality upon being entered in the Registry of Entrepreneurs of the National Court Register and from the time of this registration it becomes solely liable for its obligations.
 Shareholders are generally not liable for the obligations of the company and bear a risk of up to only the value of the shares contributed to the share capital.

-Unless the deed of partnership states otherwise, general partners have the right to an equal share in the profits, whereas limited partners participate in the profits in proportion to the contribution they actually made to the partnership.
+Unless the deed of partnership states otherwise, general partners have the right to an equal share in the profits, whereas limited partners participate in the profits in proportion to the contribution they made to the partnership.

 Limited Joint-Stock Partnership

-A limited joint-stock partnership is a hybrid of a joint-stock company and a limited partnership where at least one partner (the general partner) bears personal liability with their personal property for the partnership's debts and at least one partner is a shareholder bearing no personal liability for the obligations of the limited joint-stock partnership.
+A limited joint-stock partnership is a hybrid of a joint-stock company and a limited partnership in which at least one partner (the general partner) bears personal liability with their personal property for the partnership's debts and at least one partner is a shareholder bearing no personal liability for the obligations of the limited joint-stock partnership.